xexyl/jparse/jparse_utils_README.md

 If `-s` is passed the arg is expected to be a string; otherwise it is expected to be a file.

+You may pipe output of one command into `jparse` if you wish.

+The `-q` option will silence some output if `-v 0` (the default); `-v level` changes the verbosity of the tool itself but not the JSON debug output.

+For details on some of the JSON debug output flags, see the [`jparse` JSON debug output section](#jparse-json-debug) below.

 <div id="jparse-examples"></div>